 Additions - continuing along Little Stonegate brings you to Stonegate Yard and opposite it, Bobo Lobo.

-Continuing back to Stonegate and going left, before the crossroads there is, on the right The Yorkshire Terrier and on the left The Punch Bowl.
+Continuing back to Stonegate and going left, before the crossroads there is, on the right was The Yorkshire Terrier but it is now closed and on the left The Punch Bowl.

 Continuing across the crossroads on the right is Harkers and at the end of the walk is Lendal Cellars.

 York is a place where many people enjoy a pub crawl as it is full of interesting bars.